American Road Race of Champions (Formula B class)

 - March 722 (John Angus): Dale W. Lang (Woodstock, VT/Wilton, CT) raced a blue-and-white #21 March 722 in Pro FB and SCCA Nationals in 1972, entered by Joe Grimaldi's Race Shop, of Midland Park, NJ.
 It seems very likely that this was the car that Grimaldi himself raced in three Pro races in 1972, and it is therefore likely that this is the car Grimaldi hired to John Angus for the 1972 SCCA Runoffs.
 Lang raced the car again at the Road America and Watkins Glen Pro FB races in 1973.
 In between these two, Grimaldi drove a 722 at Trois-Rivières, entered as #81, the same number used by Lang at Road America the previous weekend, adding extra weight to the belief that they were sharing this car.
 Grimaldi had also raced Lang's 71BM in 1971 and would race his March 74B in 1974.
 Subsequent history unknown.

 - Brabham BT38B (Tom Shelton): Thomas M. Shelton (Plantation, FL/Fort Launderdale, FL) raced a red-and-white Brabham BT38B in South-East Division FB in 1972.
-The car arrived late in the season and was described as immaculate and new at the Palm Beach National in September.
+The car arrived relatively late in the season and was still being described as immaculate and new at the Palm Beach National in September.
 Tom recalls that the engine broke at the Road America Pro race in August 1973, and he diverted to Chicago on his way home and traded the car to Carl Haas.
 Haas sold it to Mikeal Bystrom Jr (Minneapolis, MN), who had previously raced a Brabham BT18 in FC, and still recalls the chassis number of the BT38B as being BT38B/18.
 He broke the Hart twin cam at his first race and fitted a BDA instead, racing it in US Pro races in 1974 and then in the Canadian series in 1975.
-He sold it to Steve Fossett (Chicago, IL), then a commodities trader in Chicago, but later more famous for his balloning exploits.
+He sold it to Steve Fossett (Chicago, IL), then a commodities trader in Chicago, but later more famous for his ballooning exploits.
 Fossett raced it in SCCA Formula Atlantic in 1977.

 - Lola T240 [HU15] (Ted Titmas): Invoiced to Hayes Racing in late June 1971, but it is now known how this car was used in 1971.
 To Ted Titmus (Van Nuys, CA) for Formula B in 1972.
 Retained for the first race of 1973.
 History then unclear until February 1978 when acquired by Rob Mullaney (Pleasant Hill, CA), and raced by him in SCCA Regionals in San Francisco Region in 1978.
 To Tom Tampi in January 1979, and raced in one SCCA Regional, then to Nathan Burmeister (Manton, CA) September 1980, and raced from 1981 to June 1984, when the car was retired and stored.
 Restored by Burmeister 2001 to 2003, and advertised by him on race-cars.com in February 2005.